Gideon9212/Livecustom/README.md

 -Custom setcodes must start with fxx (x being the numbers.
 If you want to do f1, do f01 please) Check setcode list here: https://docs.google.com/spreadsheets/d/1QEB79bUre_l6NMFjbhDKRACkrJs0Pz23IZVFMj3chM0/edit#gid=0

+-Custom summons or attributes are not allowed.
+We are not modifying the core for your customs.
+Custom types are still allowed.

 -Cards should have a "+0" effect on card advantage, except with extreme costs or conditions.
 (Even then, chances are low to be added)

 -No "instant win" conditions unless it is creative and balanced.